 So, when my buddies (and coworkers!) at Tablespoon asked me to choose a couple potential recipes for my photography lesson with General Mills pros on my recent trip, this one topped the list.
 Fortunately, they agreed.

-The food stylist suggested turning this one recipe into a meal on a plate for better photographing.
+The food stylist suggested turning this one recipe into a meal on a plate for better photographs.
 She made some couscous as a side dish, and that doubled as a way to prop up the chicken, giving it more body in the photograph.
 For a vegetable, we used a few carefully placed fresh cooked green beans.
 What a big change, right?
 I can hardly believe that I took these photos.

 I learned so much during my training session, so I wanted to pass along a few tips for you too …